 What you get

-- Six interactive learning sessions on foundational journalism skills, including News Gathering & Writing; Editing & Design; Leadership & Team Building; Photojournalism & Multimedia Broadcast; Law, Ethics & News Literacy; Audience Engagement & Web Development.
+- Six learning sessions on foundational journalism skills, including News Gathering & Writing; Editing & Design; Leadership & Team Building; Photojournalism & Multimedia Broadcast; Law, Ethics & News Literacy; Audience Engagement & Web Development.

 - A certificate of completion for completing all six session assessments.